TeaRAG: A Token-Efficient Agentic Retrieval-Augmented Generation Framework: Methodology

 Leveraging the Wikipedia corpus and its knowledge graph, the system can perform hybrid retrieval to autonomously address problems.
 In agentic RAG, conventional retrieval methods are confined to semantic retrieval~\cite{song2025r1,jin2025search}, graph retrieval~\cite{luo2025graph,yu2025graphrag}, or their naive concatenation~\cite{yu2025graphrag,sarmah2024hybridrag,wen2025hybridrag}, overlooking both their complementary strengths and the strong relevance signal from their co-occurrence.
 Semantic retrieval offers rich background and conceptual context but suffers from low information density, noise~\cite{lyu2024retrieve,asai2023self,xu2023recomp}, and inefficient token use.
 Conversely, graph retrieval yields high-density triplets containing precise facts but lacking contextual grounding.
 Besides, when a chunk from semantic retrieval and a triplet from graph retrieval correspond to the same source data, their co-occurrence constitutes a robust relevance signal, functioning as a high-confidence filter.
 Therefore, \method exploits this intrinsic relationship between chunks and triplets to reconcile the accuracy–efficiency trade-off.
 By prioritizing co-occurring chunk–triplet pairs over less certain chunks, \method can enhance contextual accuracy while improving token efficiency for the LLM.

 Consequently, we implement the pipeline of \method as shown in Fig.~\ref{fig:pipeline}.
 We redesign the structure of the agent's reasoning path as $\mathcal{P}_k = [S_1, \ldots, S_k]$, where $S_i$ denotes the $i$-th reasoning step.
-The structure of a reasoning step is illustrated in Fig.~\ref{fig:KAG} (a).
-Specifically, \method first identifies the key entities central to the current reasoning step.
+The structure of a reasoning step is shown in Fig.~\ref{fig:KAG} (a).
+Specifically, after receiving the instruction prompt in Table~\ref{tab:instruction}, \method first identifies the key entities central to the current reasoning step.
 Based on these entities, it formulates the subquery required for the step.
 Subsequently, \method performs context retrieval using a hybrid approach, extracting relevant information from both the chunk corpus and the knowledge graph, and constructs a KAG to enable PPR filtering for precise and concise context. \method then summarizes the core content from this context with respect to the subquery.
-Finally, leveraging the previous reasoning steps, \method decides whether to proceed with further reasoning or directly generate the final answer.
+Finally, leveraging the previous reasoning steps, \method decides whether to proceed with further reasoning or generate the final answer.
 Next, we present the detailed design of a reasoning step.